-Almond Flour Pancakes Recipe, an easy gluten free pancake recipe with almond flour and a few ingredients you probably already have.
-These almond flour pancakes could easily be made keto or paleo friendly.
-This easy blender pancake recipe is quick and results in light and fluffy pancakes that are great for a fast breakfast and also freezer friendly.
+Almond Flour Pancakes Recipe, an easy homemade gluten-free pancake recipe with almond flour and a handful of simple ingredients.
+These almond flour pancakes can also be made keto or paleo-friendly.
+This easy blender pancake recipe results in light and fluffy pancakes that also freeze great for a quick and easy make-ahead breakfast.

 I’ve been a little surprised how well some of my almond flour recipes have done like my Easy Almond Flour Muffins, Easy Almond Flour Biscuits (Gluten-Free Cheddar Bay Biscuits – Red Lobster Copycat), and Mini Almond Flour Chocolate Cakes.
 So thought I’d add some more almond flour recipes to my recipe index, including these Easy Almond Flour Pancakes!